 It's in your best interest to repay your federal back taxes as soon as you can to avoid this scenario.
 But if you cannot, make an effort to repay the debt and see if you can eradicate your consumer debt first.

 Owing back taxes does not have to stop you from proceeding with your financial goals.
 Tax liens present more urgency since they can nullify your eligibility for certain types of subsidized and private loans.
 However, while repaying your federal tax debt can provide you peace of mind and lower interest rates, it is not a stringent requirement to repay them in order to get a mortgage.
-If you have questions on how to proceed with your mortgage application, contact a Jackson Hewitt Tax Debt Specialist, who will work with the IRS to help resolve your tax debt.
+If you have questions on how to proceed with your mortgage application, contact Jackson Hewitt Tax Resolution, who will work with the IRS to help resolve your tax issues.